Dali Yang: China and the COVID-19 Pandemic

+Yang is the author of Wuhan: How the Covid-19 Outbreak in China Spiraled Out of Control, published by Oxford University Press in 2024.

-Yang has been frequently quoted in the media in analyses of China's responses to the Covid-19 outbreak/epidemic in Wuhan/Hubei.
+Yang was frequently quoted in the media in analyses of China's responses to the Covid-19 outbreak/epidemic in Wuhan/Hubei.
 He highlighted how preoccupation with stability maintenance by the authorities in Wuhan/Hubei contributed to the explosive spread of SARS-CoV-2.
 Before Covid-19 was declared a pandemic, he said in an interview with the South China Morning Post that the COVID-19 epidemic "will be a crisis of Chernobyl proportions, especially because we will have to contend with the virus for years to come.
 Those who have sustained losses, in particular, will be asking questions, as has happened before in the aftermath of a crisis."
 He explained that General Secretary and President Xi Jinping would mobilize all resources to fight the war on the coronavirus in China.
 He wrote subsequently on "The COVID-19 Pandemic and the Estrangement of US-China Relations."
 He is known to have written a book manuscript on the themes of "Cognition, Information, and the Politics of the COVID-19 Outbreak in Wuhan, China."
 He has also published on China's Zero-Covid campaign.